Employment terms and conditions during maternity leave

 Redundancy or dismissal during maternity leave

-It is automatically unfair and automatic sex discrimination for your employer to select you for redundancy or dismiss you for a reason connected with:
+It is automatically unfair and automatic sex discrimination for your employer to make you redundant or dismiss you for a reason connected with:

 - maternity leave